 Before you take a hammer and have a whack at your piggy bank, or for those native Texans their armadillo banks, we can walk you through what becoming a teacher in Texas truly costs.

 For starters, you will need to complete a Texas teacher certification program, and there are three basic paths in Texas...a university four-year baccalaureate degree with certification; a post baccalaureate certification program; or an alternative education certification program.

-For those just out of high school the university four-year degree will likely be the path.
-About 34 percent of Texas teachers, typically for elementary school positions, take this route according to Texas Education Agency (TEA) statistics from 2014-15.
+For those just out of high school who know they want to become a teacher, the university four-year degree in education along with an extra year of certification training, will likely be the path.
+About 34 percent of Texas teachers, typically for elementary school positions, take this route according to Texas Education Agency (TEA) statistics.

 Only 4 percent of Texas teachers get their certification via post baccalaureate program.